Redbaron13/Redbaron13/README.md

 - 👀 I’m interested in computers, technology, drones and crypto.
 - 🌱 I’m currently learning drones
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me kevinbaron13@gmail.com
+- 📫 How to reach me message me.

 <!---
 Redbaron13/Redbaron13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.